nathanschwarz/meteor-cluster/README.md

 ## multiple apps

-There's no way right now to know from which app the task is started (may change later) :
+There's no way right now to know from which app the task is started (may change later) :<br/>

-you should only run the Cluster on **one of the app** to avoid other apps to run a task which is not included in its taskMap.
+you should only run the Cluster on **one of the app** to avoid other apps to run a task which is not included in its taskMap.<br/>

-You can still use the TaskQueue in all the apps of course.
+You can still use the TaskQueue in all the apps of course.<br/>

-If your apps have different domain names / configurations (for the mailer for example), you should pass these through the `data` field.
+If your apps have different domain names / configurations (for the mailer for example), you should pass these through the `data` field.<br/>

 For example if you're using `Meteor.absoluteUrl` or such in a task it will be incorrect.